 We know that some students worry that going to university will be expensive.
 We offer care leavers a bursary worth £1500 per year for their three years of undergraduate study (subject to eligibility checks).

 First year undergraduate students (Level 4), may also be eligible for the University of Hertfordshire bursary.

 The University of Hertfordshire is able to guarantee care leavers with accommodation all year (including outside of term times), if required.

 We can also support you with accommodation issues (both on campus and privately rented accommodation).

-You will also get priority access to the Student Success programme of activities which include:
+You will have priority access to the Student Success programme of activities which typically includes:

 - financial advice and support

 We can help you find paid work opportunities such as becoming a Student Ambassador or BAME Advocate here at Herts.
 We can also help you find volunteering roles through the Students' Union.

 The Students' Union have over 100 societies you can join!
 We'll encourage you to get involved, try something new and make friends.
 Find out more about the Students' Union Societies